Whole People

 Apple Leather

-The Apple Girl brought the idea of apple-based leather to life and it’s already being implemented in handbags and purses.
+The Apple Girl brought the idea of apple-based faux leather to life and it’s already being implemented in handbags and purses.

 It’s a completely fossil-fuel free production process too.
-One really interesting thing about Apple Leather is not just that it’s biodegradable but that it’s also edible!
+One really interesting thing about Apple Vegan Leather is not just that it’s biodegradable but that it’s also edible!

 So, if you really have to eat something when you’re stranded on a desert island – an apple leather handbag will do fine.
+Yes, some vegan leather products might just save your life.
+Vegan leathers as a snack product, however, will probably work out quite expensive.

 apple leather brands